zhangce/Day2Example/README.md

   - new meta data

 The user might choose to move some models in each trial to the deployment candidate branch.
-This is where CI/CD gets triggered.
+This creates a new commit in the `deployment_candidates` branch and is where CI/CD gets triggered.

 ## Validation Set